Skip to content

 Persistent Crypto State

 The connector stores E2E key material in a directory that must persist across restarts.
-The docker-compose.yml bind-mounts secrets/matrix-store/ at /data for this purpose.
+The docker-compose.yml bind-mounts secrets/connector-data/ at /data for this purpose.
 Configure the store path in secrets/connector-config.yaml:

 matrix: